-Brian Epstein, manager of the Beatles, was found dead of an accidental drug overdose in his Chapel Street, London home on Aug.
-27, 1967.
-Meant to be spending the holiday weekend with friends at Kingsley Hill, his country side house in East Sussex, Epstein retreated back to London just as his festive getaway began.
+Brian Epstein, manager of the Beatles, was found dead of an accidental drug overdose on Aug.
+27, 1967, in his Chapel Street, London home.
+He was supposed to be spending the holiday weekend with friends at Kingsley Hill, his country side house in East Sussex, but instead retreated back to London just as the festive getaway began.

-Only 32 years old when he passed, Brian Epstein departed being known as the man who truly elevated the Beatles career after signing them in 1961.
-Credited for having added a degree of old-school polish -- such as getting them out of leather jackets and into suits, and bowing after each tune -- he also brought about their first recording contract and handled all of their business and financial affairs.
-He was one of the few people who could legitimately lay claim to the title of "Fifth Beatle."
+Only 32 years old when he passed, Brian Epstein was already known as the man who elevated the Beatles career after signing them in 1961.
+He was credited for adding a degree of old-school polish, such as getting them out of leather jackets and into suits, and bowing after each tune.
+Epstein also brought about their first recording contract and handled all of their business and financial affairs.
+He was one of the few who could legitimately lay claim to the title of "Fifth Beatle."

 Epstein was the mechanic behind the Beatles machine, John Lennon admitted.
 “I knew that we were in trouble then," he later said.
 "I didn’t really have any misconceptions about our ability to do anything other than play music.
 I was scared.
 I thought, ‘We’ve fuckin' had it.”